 The social and political divisions in the US cannot be cured by optimistic calls for unity.
 Then there is the moral duty to do something about the covid19 pandemic.
 In addition, sooner rather than later the President will have to deal with the effects of the largest financial bubble ever in the history of the United States of America.

 When I say the largest financial bubble ever I am dead serious about it.
-We are currently living in the largest financial bubble ever because it includes almost all available assets thanks to Federal Reserve.
+We are currently living in the largest financial bubble because it includes almost all available assets thanks to the Federal Reserve.

 The Fed’s Irrational Policy

 The Fed willingly encouraged investors to buy overpriced assets.
 Dealing with the Fed’s irrational policy will be a very difficult task.
 In fact, it will be of the same magnitude as the gold standard exit in the early 70s was, or dealing with the high inflation numbers in the early 80s.